Mark Fields (linebacker)

-Early years
+Early life

-Born and raised in Los Angeles, California, Fields attended Washington Preparatory High School, Southwest College, and Compton College.
+Born and raised in Inglewood, California, Fields started his football career as a youth playing in the Junior All American Football League along side another NFL notable teammate Curtis Conway.
+Coached by Thaddeus "Coach" Belloue Mark Fields was an exceptional player and an inspiration to his team.
+Mark attended Washington Preparatory High School, Southwest College, and Compton College.
 He transferred to Washington State University in Pullman, and played middle linebacker under head coach Mike Price.
 As a senior in 1994, he was All-Pac-10, and its Defensive Player of the Year.

 NFL

-Fields was the thirteenth overall selection of the 1995 NFL Draft, taken by the New Orleans Saints.
+Fields was the thirteenth overall selection in the first round of the 1995 NFL draft, taken by the New Orleans Saints.
 He played six years in New Orleans, leading or coming close to the team lead in tackles.
 He later played one year with the St. Louis Rams, appearing in Super Bowl XXXVI (losing to the New England Patriots) then signed with the Carolina Panthers in 2002.